Foods That Cause Aging: Which Ones You Should Avoid

 What’s more, if you’re a fan of black charred grilled meat, you might want to stop – immediately.
 Charred meat is extremely inflammatory and can damage collagen in your skin.
 You don’t have to cut out all your meat intake; simply switch to more lean meats and fatty fish such as turkey and salmon.

 Got a taste for the saltier side of things?
 This then could be aging you at a rapid speed.

 Foods that are high in sodium won’t only dry out the skin but the retaining of the body’s fluids can also leave you with a puffy look.
 Thus, aside from avoiding foods with high levels of salt, you can choose to season your foods with fresh herbs and spices.

 Excessive consumption of sugar can be anything but sweet to your skin.

 Collagen helps to keep the skin firm and youthful.
 When one consumes a large amount of sugar, the sugar molecules combine with proteins (a process called glycation) and they create advanced glycation end products (ironically referred to as AGES).
 Once this happens, AGES attach themselves to collagen, which then leads to loss of firmness and the appearance of wrinkles.

-Battling to lower your sugar intake?
-You might have a sugar addiction.
-Click here to find out how you can kick it!
+If you’re battling to lower your sugar intake, click here to find out how you can kick that sugar addiction.

-While fats are often misunderstood- this is a fat that you should always stay clear of.
+While fat is often misunderstood – this is a fat that you should always stay clear of.

 You are what you eat, so treat your skin with the chance to display just how healthy your diet really is.